jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

             of seashells in proportion to the population size of the proposed island, and collects the number of stones relative to the population of the current island
-        4.  if there are more seashells, the king moves to the poposed island; else he discards the number of stones equal to the number of seashells and randomly selects from the remaining seashells and stones; if he selects a shell, he travels to
+        4.  if there are more seashells, the king moves to the proposed island; else he discards the number of stones equal to the number of seashells and randomly selects from the remaining seashells and stones; if he selects a shell, he travels to